andrewtkemp/adulting/README.md

 ## Future plans
 We have some great ideas for the future.
 To name  few:
+* Log of all activities on a separate page, and only today's activities listed on home page.
+* Dad Jokes would be a modal that pops up once a day.
 * Avatars that could grow up and be dressed in adult clothing, i.e. black knee socks with sandals
 * Social functionality
 * Add custom categories and activities